 SCRA provisions can also help servicemembers terminate contracts.
 Specifically, you have the right to terminate an apartment lease if you have orders for a permanent change of station or are deployed to a new location for 90 days or more.
 You can terminate a car lease without an early-termination fee if you are deployed for 180 days or longer.
 And you can terminate your cell-phone contract without penalty if you receive orders to relocate for more than 90 days to an area that is not supported by your contract.

-See the U.S. Department of Justice's Servicemembers and Veterans Initiatives page (justice.gov/servicemembers) for more information about SCRA protections.
-The Consumer Financial Protection Bureau's SCRA factsheet also has helpful information about the rules: files.consumerfinance.gov/f/documents/cfpb_servicemembers-civil-relief-act_factsheet.pdf
+See the U.S. Department of Justice's Servicemembers and Veterans Initiatives page (servicemembers.gov) for more information about SCRA protections.

 Special tax breaks